Research

 Waste lignocellulose bioconversions

-Research project focuses on bioconversion of lignocellulos waste materials by Polyporales fungi.
-Main efforts have been put in designing a single-step single species ethanol bioconversion method.
-This research aims to better understand the simultaneous saccharification and fermentation by studying the gene expression and regulation of wood degradation and core metabolism together with metabolite profiles.
-One of the aims is also to design bioreactors suited for solid state cultivations.
+Previous research projects studied bioconversion of lignocellulos waste materials by Polyporales fungi.
+Main efforts were put into designing a single-step single species ethanol bioconversion method.
+This research aimed at better understanding the simultaneous saccharification and fermentation by studying the gene expression and regulation of wood degradation and core metabolism together with metabolite profiles.

 Publications: